DorShaar/TasksManager/README.md

 # TasksManager

+## About that project
-Task Manager is a console application that help you manage your tasks according to groups.
+TasksManager is a console application that sends CRUD (Create, Read, Update, Delete) http/s operations and help you manage your tasks seperated by groups.

+From TasksManager Version 1.1 I decided to seperate it into different projects, this one and [TasksManager-WebService Project](https://github.com/DorShaar/TasksManager-WebService "TasksManager-WebService").
+This project is the client side which is responsible for sending requests to the server and update the database accordingly.

+## What Tasks and Groups are consisted of
-Each task has status of "Open", "Closed" or "On-Work".
+Each task has status of "Open", "Closed" or "On-Work".\
-Group's status is dependent in all of the tasks' stauts it conatins.

 Each task can have:

-1. Note.
+* Note.
-2. Task Triangle.
-Gives the ability to control your tasks in three dimensions:
+* Task Triangle - Gives the ability to control your tasks in three dimensions:\
 a.
-Time (What is the dead-line).
+Time (What is the dead-line).\
 b.
-Quality (What is the contnet of the task).
+Quality (What is the contnet of the task).\
 c.
 Resources (Who work on that task).

-**In that project I used:**

-IOC,
+Group's status is dependent in all of the tasks statuses it conatins.\

+## Usage

+## Development patterns and information I used and learn in that project

+IOC (Invertion of control),\
-Console logger with Microsoft.ILogger,
+Console logger with Microsoft.ILogger,\
-Console with command line parser,
+Console with command line parser,\
-Usage of HttpClientFactory,
+Usage of HttpClientFactory,\
+Use Github-NuGet's service,\